 - They are big (1/4 page).
 This makes them easy to read and easy for little hands to grab and manipulate.

 - The uppercase and lowercase letters are on separate cards.
 There are lots of cute flash cards out there that have the upper and lowercase letters on the same card with adorable illustrations…which works really well for drilling, but it’s also pretty limiting when it comes to playing other hands-on learning games.
 By separating the upper and lowercase letters, it opens up a whole world of possibilities for learning the alphabet: matching games, go fish, and so much more.

 - The font mimics the handwriting of the perfect kindergarten teacher.
 Seriously, I spent SOOO long hunting for the perfect font to use.
 I even redesigned the whole set after I had made the set the first time with a different font because I realized in practice that some of the letters were confusing.
 Thank you to Nicole from Rowdy in Room 300 for the awesome font I finally settled on!

 How to make your flash cards last–let’s talk laminating:

 I highly recommend laminating your flash cards to make them last longer.
 You can certainly use them without doing so, but paper only lasts so long in the hands of a toddler…if you know what I mean.

 If you don’t have a laminator, I have to say, I think every mom needs one.
 They come in SO handy, especially if you are the type to do learning activities at home with your child (which you probably are, since you’re reading a blog post about DIY alphabet flash cards…just sayin’).

-I have this Purple Cows Laminator, and it’s been working great for me for five years and counting.
-It also comes with 50 laminating pouches, which is nice.
+I have this Purple Cows Laminator, and it’s been working great for me for eight years and counting.
+I love it!

 What to do: